NanoARTS : Arts meet Nanoscience

 Yvo Goette is a Swiss designer and artist.
 Goette's works are characterized by the combination of design, art, biology, technology and material science.
 His interest lies in the field of perception and the resulting conception of reality.
 The examination of individual information and perception processing through different technologies and media are a central focus of his artistic thinking.
 Goette's work is characterized by an explorative and process-oriented approach, in which he acquires knowledge and experience autodidactically and visualizes artistic approaches artistically.
 Goette completed the design propaedeutic (2015) and subsequently studied design at the Zurich University of the Arts (2017-2019).
 He founded his own design studio Cosmos Design, which is active in the field of biophilic design.
 In parallel, he pursued his interest in scientific imaging methods and processes and worked intensively on the further development of his diploma thesis Morpha - a digital microstructure archive for creators.

-Alke Fink [Professor for BioNanomaterials]
+Alke Fink [Professor of BioNanomaterials]

 Alke Fink is a Professor of BioNanomaterials at the Adolphe Merkle Institute (AMI) and a Chemistry Professor at the Chemistry Department of the University of Fribourg, Switzerland.
 Her academic career has taken her from Germany via Australia and the USA to Switzerland, where she has been a professor at the University of Fribourg since 2010.
 She is a trained chemist but has spent ten years in Materials Science and Engineering at the EPFL.
 She loves to make and analyse nanoparticles, and her research has moved from nanomedicine and nano risk assessment to stimuli-responsive cell substrates, microplastics, nano food formulations, or instrument development.
 Alke has co-created the first AMI start-up, has, together with her co-chair Prof. Barbara Rothen-Rutishauser, created an analytical platform for regulators and industry, has launched a kid’s university in Fribourg, and is getting increasingly involved in coaching and mentoring of young academics.